CLU-MSCP/bedics/01-Theory/dsurch1.md

 **2a.
 Arbitrary Metrics**

+> *it is possible that evidence-based treatments with effects demonstrated on arbitrary metrics do not actually help people, that is, reduce their symptoms and improve their functioning.* - Alan Kazdin

 You should consider and review the concept of *arbitrary metrics* as discussed by Alan Kazdin in the 2006 article cited below.
 He raises the point that many of our measurements have no real, pracical, or "non-arbitrary" meaning.
 A non-arbitrary **ecological validity**.

 As an example, people don't often appreciate a 5-point change on, for example, a self-report measure of depression.
 Instead, they often appreciate fewer days of unemployment, having a job or not having a job, number of social events attended, number of days out of bed, etc.